EdenBelouadah/class-incremental-learning/ail/README.md

 ## Paper
 The paper is accepted in IPCV workshop from ECCV2020.
+Pre-print link : https://arxiv.org/pdf/2008.10968.pdf

-The link will be soon available.
+Code and Data needed to reproduce the experiments will be soon available